Nov 22, 2024

 by Diane Lilli | Dec 31, 2020

-City of Miami Beach Police & Court Facility Photo Source: City of Miami Beach Police & Court Facility (Shutterstock)
+City of Miami Beach Police and Court Facility, where the Rodriguez family was sentenced for their involvement in a dark web scheme.
+Photo Source: City of Miami Beach Police & Court Facility (Shutterstock)

 A Miami family that was allegedly known locally for popular though illegal cockfights were all sentenced to jail time after being convicted of ID theft, creating counterfeit checks, and bank fraud in a national scheme built inside the hiding places of the Dark Web.